Emversity Allied Health Programs

 3. Revision Strategy

-One should adopt weekly quick revision of completed chapters, monthly revision of the full syllabus, and maintain short notes for last-minute revision to accomplish the goal of a 600+ score more efficiently.
+One should adopt weekly quick revision of completed chapters, monthly revision of the full syllabus, and maintain short notes for last-minute revision to score 600+ in NEET more efficiently.

 Chemistry: Chemistry offers a chance to score the safest in NEET if prepared strategically.
 The motive should be to prepare across Physical, Inorganic, and Organic Chemistry in a balanced way.